SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 Every time you roll doubles you gain 1 *Doom Point*.
 Roll a D20.
 If you roll equal to or below your doom score, you trigger a [catastrophe](/list/spell-catastrophe).
 They will end your wizardly career if you don’t quest to avoid your doom.

 <ins>Sigil</ins><br>
 Some spells mention a Sigil.
 It's your unique symbol.
 A spell cast with a Sigil takes 10 minutes to cast, but lasts forever.
-You can have as many Sigils up as you have templates of a spellcasting class.
+You can have as many Sigils up as you have Spell Dice.
 </details>